microbit-foundation/microbit-fs/docs/quick-guide.md

 ## Supporting V1 and V2 micro:bit versions with a Universal Hex

-You can create a Universal Hex by passing a hex for each board version to the {@link MicropythonFsHex} constructor:
+You can create a [Universal Hex](https://github.com/microbit-foundation/spec-universal-hex) by passing a hex for each board version to the {@link MicropythonFsHex:constructor | MicropythonFsHex constructor}:

 ```js
 import { MicropythonFsHex, microbitBoardId } from "@microbit/microbit-fs";